yuxuanzhuang/batter/docs/tutorial.rst

 -----------------

 ``batter`` orchestrates an end-to-end AMBER ABFE workflow that starts from protein + embedded protein-membrane system (if applicable) + ligand(s) (3D coordinates) overlayed to the protein binding site.
 The main steps are:

-0. **system staging and loading** – A executon folder will be created under ``<system.output_folder>/executions/`` to hold all intermediate files, logs, and results.
+#. **system staging and loading** – A executon folder will be created under ``<system.output_folder>/executions/``
+   to hold all intermediate files, logs, and results.
 If a run ID is not provided, a timestamp-based unique ID is generated.
 If the same run ID already exists, the execution is resumed from the last successful step.
-1. **Ligand parameterisation** – supports both GAFF/GAFF2 and OpenFF force fields with options to choose charges (AM1-BCC by default)
+#. **Ligand parameterisation** – supports both GAFF/GAFF2 and OpenFF force fields with
+   options to choose charges (AM1-BCC by default)
-2. **Equilbration system preparation** – builds solvated/membrane-embedded
+#. **Equilbration system preparation** – builds solvated/membrane-embedded
    systems with the ligand in the binding site.
-3. **Equilibration** – Steps to run before FE production run.
-During this phase, the ligand and protein are not restrained (unless explicitly configured).
+#. **Equilibration** – Steps to run before FE production run.
+During this phase,
+   the ligand and protein are not restrained (unless explicitly configured).
    If the ligand unbound from the binding site during equilibration, the run is marked as unbound and skipped during FE production.
-4. **Equilibrium analysis** - Find a representative frame from the equilibrated trajectory to start the FE windows from.
+#. **Equilibrium analysis** - Find a representative frame from the equilibrated trajectory
+   to start the FE windows from.
 RMSD analysis is also performed and saved in the equil folder.
-5. **FE window generation and submission** – λ windows are created based on the configuration.
+#. **FE window generation and submission** – λ windows are created based on the configuration.
-6. **FE equilbration** - very short equilibration runs to allow water relaxation
+#. **FE equilbration** - very short equilibration runs to allow water relaxation

-If flag `--only-equil` is provided, the workflow stops after step 6.
+If flag ``--only-equil`` is provided, the workflow stops after step 6.

-7. **FE production runs** – Each window is submitted as an independent SLURM job.
+#. **FE production runs** – Each window is submitted as an independent SLURM job.
    The main process monitors job status and streams updates to the terminal.
    A maximum allowed jobs in the queue can be configured to avoid overloading.
-8. **Analysis** – Once all windows complete, MBAR analysis is performed and results are summarised in CSV/JSON formats with convergence plots.
+#. **Analysis** – Once all windows complete, MBAR analysis is performed and
+   results are summarised in CSV/JSON formats with convergence plots.

 Installation
 ------------